fedacking/Fedackings-merkle-tree/README.md

 ## Running

-You can run the game by using:
+You can run the test program by using:

 ```
 make run